Ru13en/setup-elk-stack/README.md

 Configure passwords present in .env file using generated passwords (see. https://github.com/deviantony/docker-elk#initial-setup)

+## Statring elk-stack:
+To start docker stack on boot and detachted you must -d option.

+`sudo docker-compose up -d`

 ## Add logstash config file

 In this example we only want to read the dpkg.log file and add it to elastic search.